100 Hours Under One Sky / PROJECT WEBSITE

 We came up with the idea of an online event that people could join from wherever they happened to be, publicised through social media to catch the attention of people who were not already thinking about astronomy.
 And making it something that could be used at outreach events too.

-We have strong project partners in the Royal Astronomical Society and Go Stargazing!, and funding from the Federation of Astronomical Societies and British Astronomical Association.
-So let’s do this thing!
+We have strong project partners in the Royal Astronomical Society and Go Stargazing!, and funding from the IAU Office of Astronomy Outreach and the Federation of Astronomical Societies (FAS).
+Thanks also to FAS and the British Astronomical Association for supporting the project last year, funding aspects of the project that we have built upon for this year.

 100 Hours of Astronomy